-While I was still a student of architecture, I got the task to explore one of the oldest neighbourhoods in Split.
+While I was still a student of architecture, I got the task to explore one of the oldest neighborhoods in Split.
 My task to explore Radunica.
-It is a small neighbourhood that won me with the charm of small and narrow streets.
+It is a small neighborhood that won me with the charm of small and narrow streets.
 In this article, you will learn the history of this part of the city as well as the problems today.
 Simply, the most important information.

 History of Radunica neighbourhood